- Home

 Genetic testing aims to find inherited faulty genes that may increase a person’s risk of developing some cancers.
 People with a strong family history of cancer can go to a family cancer clinic for genetic counselling and tests.

-For more information about family history and pancreatic cancer, talk to your doctor or local family cancer clinic or call Cancer Council 13 11 20.
+For more information about family history and pancreatic cancer, talk to your doctor or local family cancer clinic.

 What can you expect after diagnosis?

 It’s common to have many questions and concerns about what a diagnosis of pancreatic cancer will mean for you.
-We explain the process of diagnosis, treatment options for removing the cancer and managing symptoms, and coping with physical changes that affect what you can eat.
+This booklet has chapters that explain the process of diagnosis, treatment options for removing the cancer and managing symptoms, and coping with physical changes that affect what you can eat.

 Diagnosis stage – You will have various tests to confirm that you have pancreatic cancer, and to work out which type and how far it has progressed.
 The results will help guide decisions about treatment.